 Image source: Beinecke MS 657.
 General Collection, Beinecke Rare Book and Manuscript Library, Yale University.
 Image believed to be in the public domain.

-averagearchaeologist asked: HI!
+averagearchaeologist-deactivate said: HI!
 So I absolutely love your blog, and was wondering if you had any medieval images depicting surgical practices?
 I'm not trying to be weird or anything, my senior thesis is on comparing medieval surgery evidence from skeletal material vs. what was depicted in medieval manuscripts and paintings!
 Again, your blog is epic love the pictures!

 Thank you!
 Well, here’s an interesting article about medical treatments in the middle ages, I hope it helps. http://www.oddee.com/item_96620.aspx